intarchboard/workshop-covid19/draft-iab-covid19-workshop.md

   monitor Internet and services performance in a broad scale and across different networks are therefore important.

-* Maintaining defensive mechanisms to be used in times of crisis:
+* We need to maintain defensive mechanisms to be used in times of crisis.
   Malicious cyber actors are continually adjusting their tactics to take advantage of new situations, and the COVID-19 pandemic is no exception.
   Malicious actors used the high appetite for COVID-19 related information